Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Stream Analytics supports integration with a variety of data sources and destinations, including Azure Event Hubs, Azure Blob Storage, Azure Data Lake Storage, and Azure SQL Database.
 It also provides built-in support for machine learning models and other advanced analytics capabilities, enabling developers to build intelligent applications that can adapt and learn from real-time data.<br>

+## Day 25 of #Microsoft Azure Fundamentals
+:large_blue_diamond: **Course**: **Microsoft Azure Fundamentals (AZ-900)** <br>

+Today I continued my learnings on Azure's Application Integration Services.

+### Azure Logic Apps

+Azure Logic Apps are a cloud-based service that allows you to design and build workflows that integrate with various Azure and non-Azure services.
+They are designed to help businesses automate repetitive tasks and simplify complex business processes.
+Logic Apps use a visual designer that allows you to create workflows visually, without the need for coding.<br>

+Logic Apps allow you to create workflows that can be triggered by events or schedules, and they can perform a wide range of tasks, such as sending emails, creating calendar events, updating databases, and more.
+You can use Logic Apps to integrate with a variety of services, such as Office 365, Salesforce, Dynamics 365, and other third-party applications.<br>

+### Azure API Management

+Azure API Management is a cloud-based service provided by Microsoft Azure that allows organizations to create, manage, secure, and publish APIs (Application Programming Interfaces) for internal and external consumption.
+APIs are a set of protocols, routines, and tools for building software applications, and API management is the process of designing, publishing, documenting, and analyzing APIs.<br>

+With Azure API Management, you can:<br>

+- Publish and manage APIs: You can publish your APIs with Azure API Management to make them available for internal or external consumption.
+You can also manage access to your APIs by setting up security policies, rate limits, and quotas.<br>

+- Monitor and analyze API usage: Azure API Management provides detailed analytics and metrics to help you monitor and analyze API usage.
+You can use these insights to optimize your APIs and improve their performance.<br>

+- Scale APIs: You can scale your APIs up or down based on demand.
+Azure API Management provides auto-scaling capabilities that can automatically adjust the capacity of your APIs based on usage.<br>

+- Developer portal: Azure API Management also includes a developer portal where developers can discover, learn, and consume your APIs.
+The developer portal provides comprehensive API documentation, sample code, and interactive testing tools.<br>